The admissions process is part of the Solihull local authority co-ordinated scheme.

 APPLICATIONS

-If you would like to apply for a Nursery place starting in September 2023, applications are made via the school office.
-It is no longer coordinated by Solihull Local Authority.
+If you would like to apply for a Nursery place starting in September 2025, applications are made via the school office.
+It is no longer co-ordinated by Solihull Local Authority.

 You can make a late online application after the closing date.
 This may have an impact on a place being offered.